-Once a list of nominees is compiled, the next step would for the sectors to rank the candidates for consideration of appointment by the ISO Board.
+Once a list of nominees is compiled, the next step would be for the sectors to rank the nominees for consideration of appointment by the ISO Board.
 For this step, each stakeholder sector would rank all of the nominees, including all of the nominees identified by other sectors.
 This approach is preferable to having each sector rank only its own nominees because it will assist the Board in understanding the overall support for the various nominees and thereby enable the Board to make a better informed decision in determining the ultimate composition of the Transitional Committee.
+The sectors will be required to establish individual rankings for at least the top twelve individual nominees.
+While sectors will be encouraged to establish individual rankings for all nominees, they will not be required to do so beyond the top twelve and instead will be permitted to rank those individuals in tiers or other groupings if the sector does not believe that it has a sufficient basis to make distinctions at the individual level.
+The ISO encourages the sectors to provide individualized rankings to the greatest extent possible because this information will assist the Board in making its decisions based upon the best and most detailed information available.

-The ranking process would be accomplished by engaging sector liaisons who can organize relevant stakeholders within their respective sectors to rank the candidates according to preference.
-Although the exact process used to establish the sector-specific ranking would be decided by the sector liaisons in consultation with each sector, the basic logistics and schedule for the process are discussed below in section 4.2.5.
-This process should ultimately result in a list of ranked candidates that would be provided to the ISO Board for consideration in making appointments to the committee.
+The nomination and ranking process will be accomplished by engaging sector liaisons who can organize relevant stakeholders within their respective sectors to nominate and rank the nominees according to preference.
+Although the sector liaisons in consultation with their respective sectors may each establish a unique approach to the specifics of candidate ranking, guidance on qualities that should be considered in identifying and considering the best candidates is discussed below in Section 4.2.6.
+The basic logistics and schedule for the nomination and ranking process are also discussed below in Section 4.2.5.
+This process should ultimately result in a list of ranked nominees that would be provided to the ISO Board for consideration in making appointments to the committee.
+To protect the privacy interests of the nominees, the ISO Board will maintain as confidential the overall rankings of the nominees, as well as the Board's deliberations regarding the merits of the nominees.